-Expats, exports, security: What's worrying the rest of the EU about Brexit? - BBC News
+Expats, exports, security: What's worrying the EU about Brexit?

 Now, there will have to be an agreement between Britain and Spain to apply the eventual Brexit terms of trade and movement of people to and from the British overseas territory.

-Spain has proposed joint sovereignty, something Gibraltarians - and UK governments - have traditionally rejected out of hand.
+Spain has proposed joint sovereignty, something Gibraltarians have traditionally rejected out of hand.

 But aside from grandstanding on the Rock, Spain has many reasons to make Brexit as soft as possible.